equenum/dotnet_project_templates/MightyMentorConsole.Template/README.md

 ### Notes

-- The template was written and tested for `Visual Studio 2022` and `.Net8`.
+- The template targets `.Net8` and was tested with `Visual Studio 2022` on Windows and `VS Code + C# Dev Kit extensions` on Linux.
 It might not work or require adjustments for other configurations.
+- When using the template with `Visual Studio 2022` consider ticking the 'Place solution and project in the same directory' checkbox, if you prefer reducing folder nesting.
+To do the same when using `.Net CLI` specify the output folder parameter as `-o .`.
-- Please open an issue in case of feature suggestions, errors found, or any other form of feedback!
+- Please reach out or open an issue in case of feature suggestions, errors found, or any other form of feedback!
 Thanks!